dukijeka/bank/README.md

 ],
 "wallets":[{"currency":"usd","balance":90}]}
 </pre>
+#### Response error codes
+- 404 if account with `accountId` hasn't been found, or if the account doesn't have the currency that needs to be deleted
+- 400 in case the request body is missing
+- 500 if publishing event to `EventBridge` failed or in case of an unhandled exception
 ### GET - https://g433ykm5fa.execute-api.us-east-1.amazonaws.com/accounts/{accountId}/transactions
 Returns list of transactions for account with `accountId`.
+#### Response error codes
+- 404 if account with `accountId` hasn't been found
 ## Accounts service

 ### onTransactionPublished